 14. If I've attended basic training do I need to take the Military Science I and II classes?

 No. While basic training can give you constructive credit for the first two years of Army ROTC it all depends on how many semesters you have remaining at the university.
 We highly recommend taking the classes so you stay aligned with your year group, get use to the culture of Army ROTC, and provide yourself as much time as possible to see if this is really the right path for you.

 15. Can I have a life and family outside of the military?

 YES!
-Whether you elect to go Active Duty, Army National Guard or Army Reserve you can have a normal lifestyle.
+Whether you elect to go Regular Army (active duty), Army National Guard or Army Reserve you can have a normal lifestyle.
 It should be of no surprise though that time will be spent away from friends and family for deployments (combat and humanitarian), training and schools.
 Active Duty posts have Morale, Welfare, and Recreation (MWR) sites that host family, single Soldier and community events.